systemcarl/folio-deploy/README.md

 ```bash
 containerize --push
 ```

+The available *Docker* engine must be authenticated to the write to the target application package.
+Alternatively, the `FOLIO_GHPR_TOKEN` environment variable can be set to a "classic" *GitHub* API token with the necessary scopes:
+- `write:packages`
+When `FOLIO_GHPR_TOKEN` is set, containerization will automatically attempt to authenticate the available *Docker* engine to the *GitHub Packages* registry before any operations are performed.

 ## Deployment
 The `folio` application can be deployed to a remote server or a local *Docker*